EstradaPedro/FreeCodeCampLessons/README.md

  * Added Fourth part of VD --> Using different timing functions to show different speeds that animations can have

- Applied Accessibility Challenges Started on
+ Applied Accessibility Challenges Started on 2/14/2019 --> Finished on 2/14/2019

+ * Focused on how Screen Readers check the site based on tags and other information

+ * Check notes or freecodecamp if need a refresher